Mind the Gap: Where Analog Ising Machines Cease to Minimize the Ising Hamiltonian

+The operational dynamics during traversal of the gap can be viewed as a stochastic mode-selection process governed by the interplay among noise, the temporal profile of the regularization parameter $\eta$, and the eigenspectrum at bifurcation.
+While a detailed stochastic analysis is presented in Supplementary Note~5, qualitatively, the role of these quantities can be understood as follows: noise seeds perturbations along the eigendirections, the ramp rate of \(\eta\) controls how long these perturbations are amplified before \(\eta_{\max}\) is reached, and the local eigengap \(\gamma_{N-1}\) controls the susceptibility of the mode-selection process to noise-induced mixing with competing modes.

+While noise characteristics and the temporal protocol are important, here we focus on spectral features intrinsic to the bifurcation, namely, the parameter-gap width and the alignment of \(\boldsymbol{v}_{\max}\) with low-energy Ising configurations.
+The former controls the synchronization threshold for certification, whereas the latter determines the bifurcation-selected spin configuration.
+Below, we introduce a hybrid framework through which these properties can be modulated.

-We now explore a pathway to improve the alignment between \(\boldsymbol{v}_{\max}\) and a optimal spin configuration ($\boldsymbol{\sigma}^{\ast}$).
+\textit{Bridging the Gap}--- We now explore a pathway to improve the alignment between \(\boldsymbol{v}_{\max}\) and a optimal spin configuration ($\boldsymbol{\sigma}^{\ast}$).
 To understand the foundation of our approach, we consider---using the approach proposed by Wang \emph{et al.},~\cite{2023Bifurcation} the degree of synchronization,

 where, $\boldsymbol{\sigma}_\mathrm{max}=\operatorname{sign}(\boldsymbol{v}_{\mathrm{max}})$.
-The significance of this metric, as quantified further on, is that it helps define a lower bound for the dominant eigenvector, $\boldsymbol{v}_{max}$, to point to a state with an energy below a given threshold.
-Since $\boldsymbol{v}_{max}$ is determined by the Jacobian at the trivial solution at the point of bifurcation, improving $S(\boldsymbol{v}_{\max})$ requires reshaping the eigenbasis of this Jacobian.
+The significance of this metric, as quantified further on, is that it helps define a lower bound for the dominant eigenvector, $\boldsymbol{v}_{\mathrm{max}}$, to point to a state with an energy below a given threshold.
+Since $\boldsymbol{v}_{\mathrm{max}}$ is determined by the Jacobian at the trivial solution at the point of bifurcation, improving $S(\boldsymbol{v}_{\max})$ requires reshaping the eigenbasis of this Jacobian.

 To this end, we consider a convex combination of existing dynamics designed to reshape the Jacobian spectrum and selectively enhance the projection of $\boldsymbol{v}_{\max}$ onto an optimal spin configuration while suppressing competing eigendirections.
 Specifically, we introduce the Hybrid Ising Machine (HyIM) defined by,